EfthimisKele/Hack_The_Box-Writeups/README.md

 # Hack_The_box
-Containg useful files for various machines in HackTheBox
+Containg useful files and hints for various machines and challenges in HackTheBox